qqchqiuqiuyy/SourceIdea/src/main/resources/static/bower_components/Flot/CONTRIBUTING.md

 #### Wrapping ####

-Block comments should be wrapped at 80 characters.
+Block Comments should be wrapped at 80 characters.

 Code should attempt to wrap at 80 characters, but may run longer if wrapping would hurt readability more than having to scroll horizontally.
 This is a